saulocantanhede/tfgreek2/docs/features/nodeId.md

 ## Feature description

-Node ID of a wordgroup as found ih the source XML data.
+Node ID of a wordgroup as found ih the source XML data (stripped from the trailing 'n'???).

 ## Feature values